big-o/materialcv/README.md

 * Print preview will re-render the document in a format suitable for printing or saving to PDF.

+## Getting started

+Simply fork the project, and then add your personal information:

+* Put your name and contact details in `_data/about.yml`.
+* Write the contents of your CV in the `.md` files in `contents/`.

+Optionally, you can also configure the section order/names/icons and the colour scheme in `_config.yml`.

 ## Demo

 See a live demo [here](https://big-o.github.io/materialcv).